 High Pressure Coolant can provide an alternative.
 By using very high pressures, 1000 psi or more, as well as high volumes, it’s intent is to deliver so much coolant that nearly all of the heat will be carried away before it can ever build up.
 Practically speaking, what this means is higher surface speeds, more rpms at the spindle, higher material removal rates, and longer tool life.
 You can trade some of that off as well.
 For example, let’s suppose you’ve got a job drilling thousands of holes in some material that requires carbide drill bits.
 You might very well sacrifice a little of the ultimate rpm potential in exchange for longer life so you don’t break a bit and have to scrap a part.

-Performance with a High Pressure Coolant system can be amazing compared to running without.
+Performance with a High Pressure Coolant system can be amazing compared to running without one.
 G-Wizard is set up to give appropriate SFM bonuses when you have HPC, so go ahead and check it out.
-You can literally use G-Wizard to figure the ROI (return on investment) for an HPC system by calculating what sort of increase in feeds and speeds the HPC will enable for you.
+You can use G-Wizard to figure out the ROI (return on investment) for an HPC system by calculating what sort of increase in feeds and speeds the HPC will enable for you.

 You Paid to Have Premium Coolant Options on Your CNC Machine.